 EVENTS AND SIGNAGE

 We will create your unique sign or installation from start to finish (conceptualize, design, produce and install).
-We use woodworking tools, a laser, 3D printer, CNC Router, and painting techniques.
+We use woodworking tools, a laser, 3D printer, CNC Router, vinyl cutter and painting techniques.
 We are familiar with many materials like solid wood, MDF, plywood, acrylic and metal.
 We enjoy combining technologies and processes ... plus a good challenge.
-Our small team's combined talents make us a great choice when looking for creative ideas for events and trade shows.
+Our small team's combined talents make us a great choice when looking for creative ideas for event planners/producers and trade shows.
 There's no need to hire separate designers and fabricators when you work with us.
 Contact us today.

 Helping a Hero Key Sign (2024)